DNEG

 Primary Activity: VFX

-Other Activities: VFX
+Other Activities: Animation

 Founded in 2015 by government and employers following the Next Gen Report by Ian Livingston and Alex Hope, NextGen Skills Academy (NextGen) is an industry-led education initiative to develop the next generation of talent for the Games, Animation and VFX industries.